Category |

 Policy Procedures

 Employees are required to make advance arrangements to utilize this benefit.
-Consultation with their supervisor and the HR representative should occur prior to a nursing mother’s return to work from child care leave.
+Consultation with their supervisor and the HR representative should occur prior to a nursing employee’s return to work from Maternity Leave.

-Employees are not entitled to absent themselves from their work stations for this purpose without prior approval.
+Employees are not entitled to absent themselves from their workstations for this purpose without prior approval.
 Prior approval is normally obtained at the time the initial arrangements are made and a schedule is agreed upon.
-When an employee needs to change a previously agreed upon schedule, the employee must obtain approval to do so.
+Minor adjustments to the schedule must be mutually agreed upon.

-Time required to express breast milk includes the time required for the nursing mother to reach and return from the location identified by the agency for expressing milk.
+Time required to express breast milk includes the time required for the nursing employee to reach and return from the location identified by the agency for expressing milk.

 The amount of time needed to express breast milk may vary and there is no set limit on the number of breaks provided per day.
 They must, however, be reasonable and approved by the supervisor.